 I adhered it behind the hat the girl is wearing.
 Next I put that stamped image (with two hats) through the machine, and after it came out I peeled off the ‘dummy’ hat and the main hat had no adhesive.
 So it’s totally popped up and dimensional, yet the rest of her is really tacked down with adhesive.
 Cool?!?

 I’ve created a Distress Ink Blending Checklist for newsletter subscribers.
 I’d love to send it to you.
 Click here to get your copy!

 Would you like to see more of what I do with Distress Inks?
 Check out my online class with Craftsy called Inventive Ink: Colorful Mixed Media Effects.
 It comes with lifetime access and a money-back guarantee.
-Newsletter subscribers receive an automatic discount code for the class, so sign up here for the newsletter if interested.

 Thanks so much for visiting!